ozairs/apiconnect-install/README.md

     ```
     > apicup subsys exec manager backup --debug
     ```
-    Make sure the backup completed successsfully.
+    Make sure the backup completed successfully.
 The backup file will be copied into the sFTP server specified in the `apiconnect-up.yaml` file.

 3. List the backups available with the command: